CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     TT\_Translate() would then return the result of this temporary function...

--   Another option would be to have the translation engine to return one row per call.
+-   Another option would be to have the translation engine return one row per call.
 The drawback is that the translation table would have to be read for each source row. i.e. maybe millions of time.
-One advantage of this option is that the TT\_Translate() function would be more compatible with SQL syntax in that it would not refer to the source table as a parameter but in the FROm clause.
+One advantage of this option is that the TT\_Translate() function would be more compatible with SQL syntax in that it would not refer to the source table as a parameter but in the FROM clause.
 TT\_Translate() would only refer to its values.

 -   The translation engine can be used in two very different scenarios:

-**First Scenario - Fixing the source table errors**
+**First Scenario - Fixing source table errors**

--   The first scenario is when one wants to be able to fix invalid values from the source table before they are being translated to the target table.
+-   The first scenario is when one wants to fix invalid values in the source table before they are translated by the target table.
 -   In this scenario there is no need to provide invalidation (error) codes in the translation table since the source table will continuously be fixed during the translation table coding process and no invalid value should ever have to be translated.
--   To be able to fix invalid source values however, the engine has to stop as soon as it encounters an invalid value.
-The invalid value can then be fixed and the execution resumed from where it was stopped.
+-   To fix invalid source values, the engine has to stop as soon as it encounters an invalid value.
+The invalid value can then be fixed in the source table and the execution resumed from where it stopped.
 -   To enable this, the translation engine provides a global "stopOnInvalid" configuration parameter.
-This setting makes the engine to stop inconditionnally whenever a validation rule resolve to FALSE.
+This setting makes the engine stop unconditionnally whenever a validation rule resolves to FALSE.
 -   The typical execution sequence in this scenario goes like this:

     1. Set the global "stopOnInvalid" configuration variable to TRUE.